| || |

 Feel free to ride with others, but groups must be smaller than 20 riders, per Open Space regulations.
 There are other trail users, so please follow the rules of the trail, yielding to all pedestrians and equestrians.
 If you're forced to come to a complete stop to yield right of way, let us know.
 If it's early enough in the ride you're not too fatigued, you can also always head back down the hill and try again if conditions aren't right for a fast attempt the first time.

-Note this is an optional climb (you only need four results during the series to get a maximal score).
+Note this is an optional climb (you only need five results during the series to get a maximal score).
 Please use discretion and courtesy in climbing the hill!
 You're responsible for your own decisions with regard to weather and conditions.

 The route follows the dominant trail from there.
 There are no sharp turns: go with the flow.
 In particular there is a junction with the another fireroad, the less steep option from where you started.
 Don't go there: continue climbing on the main trail (bearing right).